-Recently I was asked what the is key to creating a strong B2B Telemarketing Script.
-It’s a good question, and after having helped create and implement thousands of successful scripts over the years, I don’t have that 30 second elevator pitch answer to that question.
+Recently, I was asked what the key is to creating a robust B2B telemarketing script.
+It’s a good question, and after having helped develop and implement thousands of successful scripts over the years, I don’t have that 30-second elevator pitch answer to that question.
 Instead, I have multiple questions.

 Many books have been written on creating calling scripts for telemarketing services.
-Many of those books address some of the multiple scenarios that I listed above, but these scenarios only begin to scratch the surface.
+Many books address the multiple scenarios listed above, but these scenarios only begin to scratch the surface.
 I am not going to do that.

-1. 30 seconds to buy a minute
+1. 30 Seconds to Buy a Minute

-I feel like most people are like me, in that I don’t want to be unnecessarily distracted while working.
+Most people are like me in that I don’t want to be unnecessarily distracted while working.
 Perhaps I am wrong in that, but I don’t think I am.
-So if that is the case, you have a very short window to capture a person’s attention in any meaningful way.
+So, if that is the case, you have a narrow window to capture a person’s attention in any meaningful way.

 2. Don’t Monologue

-You have a product to sell and you have to explain the concept, capture the imagination, give five reasons why this person needs the product, and don’t forget that special promotional offer.
-Before you know it, your script is seeping onto a second page in block-like format in 11-point font.
+You have a product to sell, and you have to explain the concept, capture the imagination, give five reasons why this person needs the product, and don’t forget that special promotional offer.
+Before you know it, your script is seeping onto a second page in a block-like format in 11-point font.

-It’s important to note that engagement and consultative based questions in your script doesn’t mean you have to sacrifice structure.
-It’s not a binary situation, you can build a script that allows your agents to create engagement without sacrificing structure.
+It’s important to note that engagement and consultative-based questions in your script don’t mean you have to sacrifice structure.
+It’s not a binary situation; you can build a script that allows your agents to create engagement without sacrificing structure.

 3. Understand the Players